 The Blemish Spot Cream is formulated with an algae extract, Chlorella Vulgaris, that reduces the activity of oil glands and has anti-inflammatory properties.
 Natural Moisturising Factors (NMF) in the form of amino acids help to reduce scarring and promote wound healing of the pimple.

-In the ideal maskne skincare routine, hydrocolloid acne patches can be helpful because of the following reasons: 1.
+In the ideal maskne skincare routine, hydrocolloid acne patches are a maskne product that can be helpful because of the following reasons: 1.
 Prevents touching or picking which can lead to infection and scarring 2.
 Creates a moist microenvironment for faster and better healing 3.
 Increases absorption of active ingredients in pimple cream (non-irritating anti-inflammatory formulas recommended; avoid those with salicylic acid or retinols if you have sensitive skin) 4.
 Absorbs fluid to aid in quick resolution of acne papule/cyst

 Hydrocolloid patches can sometimes contain active ingredients i.e. salicylic acid and benzoyl peroxide, hyaluronic acid and niacinamide, although it can certainly be used on its own with benefits as above.
 Overall, it helps acne papules heal faster by reducing inflammation.